microsoft/assistant-pf-demo/README.md

 ### Log traces to AI Studio

+In addition to viewing the traces in the local promptflow traces view, you can also log the traces to Azure AI Studio.
+To do this, you need to set the trace destination to the Azure AI Studio workspace.
+You will need your Azure subscription ID, resource group, and project name.

 ```bash
 pf config set trace.destination=azureml://subscriptions/15ae9cb6-95c1-483d-a0e3-b1a1a3b06324/resourceGroups/danielsc/providers/Microsoft.MachineLearningServices/workspaces/build-demo-project
 ```

-should produce output like this:
+On first run, the above should produce output like this:

 ```log
 The workspace Cosmos DB is not initialized yet, will start initialization, which may take some minutes...